 Got questions about volunteering abroad?
 How do I apply?
 It is for me?
-Is it even possible with COVID-19 becoming a part of our daily lives?
 We have got the answers to your most frequently asked questions.

 Volunteering can be hard work, and often in conditions you may not be used to.
 You may have to work with basic resources, brave the wet season, or sleep under a mosquito net.
 Nonetheless, those who take these challenges in their stride, return home after nothing short of a life-changing experience.